avinashkarn/avikarn.com/_posts/2019-04-20-GBS-SNP-calling-tutorial.md

 __Genotype-by-Sequencing (GBS)__ is reduced representation of a genome, which utilizes restriction enzymes (e.g. *ApeKI*) and NextGen sequencing to identify biallelic markers and presence/absence markers. __In this post__, my attempt is to consisely present the GBS SNP calling process in *7 steps* using the TASSEL GBSv2 pipeline.
 Pleae note:, <strong>Buckler et al. </strong> provides descriptive documentation on this SNP calling at this <a href="https://www.maizegenetics.net/tassel"> Link </a>

+__Sample Input Files__ are available at this <a href="https://drive.google.com/drive/folders/1fuujV05o-tyqZpLPRfx91RwsJNarNold?usp=sharing">LINK</a>
+<strong>Please remember sample file names differs from the one mentioned in the tutorial</strong>

 <center> <h2> Flowchart of the GBSv2 SNP calling pipeline </h2></center>
 <center><img style="max-width:95%" src="/image/GBS/gbsv2pipeline.png" width="auto" height="auto"></center>